The Curriculum Purpose

 Computer Science is a subject that is in high demand as digital technologies and innovations become embedded in everyday life, from using smart phones to online learning to “The Internet of Things”.
 We aim to develop students understanding of computer systems and programming techniques and equip them with the skills to participate in an ever-changing world.
 Computer Science is taught at Key Stage 4 and Key Stage 5.

 In Key Stage 4 students will follow the GCSE curriculum, focussing on Computer Systems and Computational thinking, algorithms, and programming.
 The curriculum focuses on building programming techniques through applying the principles of PRIMM (Predict-Run-Investigate-Modify-Make).
-Skills are developed through use a spiral curriculum with techniques being revisited throughout the year.
-Computer Systems are introduced in year 2, knowledge in built in a sequential curriculum, accumulating with consideration of the ethical, legal, cultural, and environmental impact of technology.
-Programming and problem solving are revisited throughout year 2 to further embed competence through practice.
+Computational thinking and programming skills are developed through a spiral curriculum with techniques being revisited throughout the two-year course, building on previous knowledge and skills.
+Computer Systems theory is interleaved into the curriculum through Year 10 and Year 11.
+Knowledge is built in a sequential curriculum, accumulating with consideration of the ethical, legal, cultural, and environmental impact of technology.
+Year 10 focuses 2 lessons per fortnight on Programming and 1 lesson on Computer Systems.
+This is reversed in Year 11.

 In Key Stage 5 Students follow the A level curriculum.
-The curriculum is cyclical giving students opportunities to revisit content from previous topics.
+The curriculum is cyclical giving students’ opportunities to revisit content from previous topics.
 Building problem solving and programming techniques are essential for success in A level.
 Student are given ample opportunities to complete practical programming tasks to develop their skills as well as learning new programming paradigms such as OOP.
 Theoretical knowledge of fundamentals of computer networks, software development, database, computer systems, web technologies are developed over the course.
+NEA is completed in Year 13, with development starting in Year 12.

 Key concepts that underpin the subject area